The Seal of Milesius, the official seal of the Ó Súilleabháin Clann of Munster.

 The Ó Súilleabháin MhicRaith of Doire Chonaire

 Everything that the elders of the Ó Súilleabháin Murts had claimed was verified with subsequently discovered documents, none of which would have been available to them.
 The oral tradition of Doire Chonaire proved to be correct.
 The Ó Súilleabháin Murts were the true chiefly line of the Ó Súilleabháin clan.
 The Ó Súilleabháin clan did represent the most senior line of the Irish race.
-When Daniel Ó Súilleabháin, the last Ó Súilleabháin Mór of the MhicRuairi line, died in Tomies in 1762, the title of Chief silently reverted back to Eoin/Owen (John Greath) Ó Súilleabháin MhicRaith (born c.
-1705), the ancestor of the Ó Súilleabháin Murts of Doire Chonaire.
+When Daniel Ó Súilleabháin, the last Ó Súilleabháin Mór of the MhicRuairi line, died in Tomies in 1754, the title of Chief silently and unceremoniously reverted back to Eoin/Owen (John Greath) Ó Súilleabháin MhicRaith (born c.
+1682), the ancestor of the Ó Súilleabháin Murts of Doire Chonaire.
 The significance of the title had been lost and the transfer of this great honor had no impact whatsoever on the simple life of this struggling tenant farmer.
-In fact, it is possible that Eoin/Owen (John Greath) Ó Súilleabháin MhicRaith was unaware that the Ó Súilleabháin Mór left no legitimate issue upon his death.
-It is also possible that Eoin/Owen (John Greath) Ó Súilleabháin MhicRaith was very aware of his newly acquired title, but he was wary of allowing it to become public knowledge.
+In fact, it's possible that Eoin (Owen / John / John Greath) Ó Súilleabháin MhicRaith was very wary of allowing his newly acquired title to become public knowledge.
 It may have poisoned his relationship with his English landlord and afforded him with no tangible advantages.